sparkison/m3u-editor/README.md

 ## 📖 Documentation

-Check out the docs: [m3u editor docs](https://sparkison.github.io/m3u-editor-docs/)
+Check out the docs: [m3u editor docs](https://sparkison.github.io/m3u-editor-docs/) (we could use some help with this one...)

 ## 🐳 Docker quick start